clareaulab/clareau-lab-website-old/_members/caleb-lareau.md

 Stanford Science Fellow and Parker Scholar at the Parker Institute for Cancer Immunotherapy.
 Originally from Oklahoma, Caleb completed his undergraduate studies at the University of Tulsa before attending Harvard University for his graduate degrees.
-Outside of lab, Caleb continues his lifelong quest of finding the best slice of pizza :pizza: out there (in New York or otherwise).
+Outside of lab, Caleb continues his lifelong quest of finding the best slice of pizza &nbsp; :pizza:  &nbsp; out there (in New York or otherwise).